 Are there low/high tides at El Postiguet Beach?
 The Mediterranean Sea has very small tides so you should not worry about them

 Are there sohwes at El Postiguet Beach?
 Only foot showers

 Can I go with my dog to El Postiguet Beach?
-Dogs and other pets are not allowed at the beach.
-You can go to Agua Amarga dog’s beach instead
+Dogs and other pets are allowed at the beach from the 1st of November to the 1st of March.
+You can go to Agua Amarga Dog Beach all year around

 Is El Postiguet Beach adapted to people with reduced mobility?
 Yes, it is